ViktorHaag/old-huron-archive/content/posts/patrons/picking-up-senior.rst

 description = """
-The group is contacted by a quiet, conservatively dressed young man who wants to secure, via middle passage, a return trip for one passenger (and two on the return) to a nearby by frontier world.
+The group is contacted by a quiet, conservatively dressed young man who wants to secure, via middle passage, a return trip for one passenger (and two on the return) to a nearby frontier world.
 The man explains that his father is due to be released from a prison on the world and he feels an obligation to meet him and convey him back home.
 """